 14. St Patrick’s day facts: Saint Patrick used a shamrock

-Every year there seems to be more and more St Patrick’s Day celebrations around the world but some interesting countries including Argentina, New Zealand, Australia, Russia, Turkey, Norway, Singapore, Japan, West Indies(Montserrat), United States, England, Belgium, South Africa, Germany, Canada, Spain, UAE and India.
+Other countries include New Zealand, Australia, Russia, Turkey, West Indies(Montserrat), the United States, England, Belgium, South Africa, Germany, Canada, Spain, UAE and India.

 I am sure there is plenty more to add to that list, any big ones I forgot?
 Let me know in the comments.

-While researching this, I was blown away by the sheer number of monuments around the world that have gone green for St Patrick’s day.
-The hugely successful ‘Global Greening’ initiative will continue this year, with over 600 iconic landmark buildings around the world planned to be lit up green to celebrate St Patrick’s day fact.
-St Patrick’s name was originally Maewyn Succat
+While researching this, I was blown away by the sheer number of monuments worldwide that have gone green for St Patrick’s day.
+The hugely successful ‘Global Greening’ initiative will continue this year, with over 600 iconic landmark buildings around the world planned to be lit up green to celebrate St Patrick’s Day.
+Just incredible

+17. St Patrick’s name was originally Maewyn Succat 😲

-Saint Patrick was born Maewyn Succat and took the name ‘Patricius’ in his own writings.
+Saint Patrick was born Maewyn Succat and took the name ‘Patricius’ in his writings.

 Saint Patrick spent the rest of his life in Ireland.
 He preached the Gospel and built Churches across the country.
-He died March 17, 461 in Saul – the city he had built his first church in.
-Source Epic
+He died March 17, 461, in Saul – the city in which he had built his first church.

-You might also like to listen to some quality Irish music for St Patrick’s day here.
+You might also like to listen to quality Irish music for St Patrick’s day here.

-If you are reading this on St Patrick’s day then get out there and have some fun!
+If you are reading this on St Patrick’s day, get out there and have some fun!